SITools2/SITools2-core/workspace/sitools-build/files/README.txt

 		- group removed from each role when deleted
 		- Cannot start an application multiple times in the application administration
 		- AppRegistryApplication registered only one time
+		- PUBLIC_HOST_DOMAIN property used in ".." link for datastorage HTML representation

 _________________